rwieruch/blog_robinwieruch_content/blog/react-form-validation/index.md

 });
 ```

-Now we will introduce an event handler on the form component to validate the form data with the schema on the client-side before sending the form data to the server action:
+Next we will introduce an event handler on the form component to validate the form data with the schema on the client-side before sending the form data to the server action:

 ```tsx{1}
 <form action={formAction} onSubmit={handleSubmit}>